(al PROS ta dill)

 Initial: 125 to 250 mcg

-Maintenance: Administer as needed to achieve an erection; duration of action is about 30-60 minutes; use only two systems per 24-hour period
+Maintenance: Administer as needed to achieve an erection; duration of action is about 30 to 60 minutes; use only two systems per 24-hour period

 Use lowest effective dose.
 In clinical studies with Edex, higher minimally effective doses and a higher rate of lack of effect were noted.
 Refer to adult dosing.